alaudet/raspi-sump/docs/install_version_1.10-in_virtualenv.md

     cd /opt/
     sudo virtualenv --system-site-packages raspi-sump

 Give your user write access to the new environment.
-Replace `your-username` with your actual user account name.

-    sudo chown -R you_username raspi-sump
+    sudo chown -R $USER raspi-sump

 Switch to newly created virtualenv